 - Loss of sensation

 - Chronic foot ulcers

 Neuropathy Treatment Options

-If you have signs of neuropathy, see a doctor as soon as possible for a diagnosis and treatment options.
+If you have signs of neuropathy, you need to see our DFW podiatrist as soon as possible for a diagnosis and treatment options.
 For mononeuropathy, treatment will depend on which nerves are affected and may include removing pressure off the nerves, treating underlying medical conditions, and injections of corticosteroid medication.
 For cases where conservative options do not provide relief, decompression surgery may be needed to relieve pressure on the nerve.

-If you have signs of neuropathy and are looking for treatment options, contact Alliance Foot & Ankle Specialists for a consultation today.
+If you have symptoms of the different types of neuropathy and are looking for treatment options, contact our DFW podiatrist at Alliance Foot & Ankle Specialists for a consultation today.
 We can answer your questions and create a custom treatment plan based on your specific needs.
 Contact our Grapevine or Keller office to request an appointment by filling out our convenient online contact form or calling our office at 817-481-4000.